 Despite the plan being killed by GM Management, Duntov snuck the 5 prototypes into the hands of privateer racing teams.
 And at the Nassau Speed Week, the Grand Sports showed what they could do.

 Vindication came at the December, 1963 Nassau Speed Week, a week long party punctuated by races run to promoter Red Crise’s own rules.
 For the first time, the Grand Sports were allowed to compete directly with the Cobras.
 Earlier, the two privateer Lightweights had been recalled by Chevrolet and, along with a third, extensively improved.
 Now fitted with 377 cubic inch aluminum engines, the cars were entered by “owner” John Mecom.
 Conveniently, a group of Chevrolet engineers chose Nassau for a one week vacation.

 Driven during the week by Roger Penske, Jim Hall, Dick Thompson, John Cannon, and Augie Pabst, the Corvettes simply demolished their Cobra rivals.
 Wrote Leo Levine, “The Chevrolet equipment won so easily, there was even some embarrassment on the part of the factory personnel, who had hoped the journey south would escape unnoticed.
 But at the same time, they were smirking.”
 Even three years later, now hopelessly obsolete, an extinct Chevrolet was able to awe A.J.
 Foyt, at least for a moment.

-It was from this that Ford destined the 427 Cobra.
-Bt the time the 427 Cobra came into being, GM quashed the plans of Duntov and killed the planned production run of 125 Grand Sports.
+It was from this that Ford designed the 427 Cobra.
+By the time it came into being, GM quashed the plans of Duntov and killed the planned production run of 125 Grand Sports.